microsoft/CopilotHackathon/README.md

 ## Goal

-The goal of a GitHub Copilot Hackaton is to learn how to use it, using a set of [exercises (labs)](#labs-instructions) that consist of building a web server using Nodejs with different functionalities, a .NET Web API or a Java Rest API (either Spring Boot or Quarkus).
+The goal of a GitHub Copilot Hackathon is to learn how to use it, using a set of [exercises (labs)](#labs-instructions) that consist of building a web server using Nodejs with different functionalities, a .NET Web API or a Java Rest API (either Spring Boot or Quarkus).

 We have also set two exercises for data engineers and data scientists based on python.